code-town3/blockmate-snippets/README.md

 - Simply use the extension normally - no PIN required
 - All snippet features work without any security prompts
-- PIN protection remains disabled until you choose to enable it

 **For users who want PIN protection:**